Eirin: History

 During World War II the government of Japan censored films.
 The job of censoring was the responsibility of the Interior Ministry's Police Bureau.
 In time censorship was subsumed with the motions picture law of 1939.
-After the end of World War II, the General Headquarters of the Allied Forces who had occupied Japan took on the role of censoring movies.
-In 1949 Japan's motion picture industry formed its own self-regulating organization which was based on the code of the Motion Picture Producers and Distributors of America, which later became the Motion Picture Association of America.

 The Motion Picture Code of Ethics Committee (映画倫理規程管理委員会, Eiga Rinri Kitei Kanri Iinkai) was established in 1949 and was the predecessor to Eirin.
 The organization was criticized for hiring examiners who were part of the same movie industry that financed the organization, resulting in a conflict of interest.
 There was also criticism of the content of some films which came out at the time, such as Nikkatsu's Season of the Sun based on the award-winning book by Shintaro Ishihara.

 In response to the criticism Eirin began to bring in outsiders to join the commission in 1956, and reorganized into a self-financing, independent body.
 At that time it also changed its name to Eirin Kanri Iinkai, and is the foundation of today's rating body.

 Ratings

 Early ratings set

-From 1976 to May 1, 1998, there were three rating categories:
+In 1956, there were only two ratings.